ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/querying/how-to-work-with-facet-query.http.markdown

 {PANEL:GetMultiFacets}

-Sending multiple facet queries is achievable by using `GetMultiFacets` method.
+Sending multiple facet queries is achievable by using `/facets/multisearch` endpoint.

 ### Syntax